0xCAFEDECAF/VanLiveConnect/README.md

 ---

-<p align="center">Live data from your PSA vehicle on your smartphone or tablet, directly from the VAN bus.</p>
+<p align="center">Live data from your PSA vehicle (Peugeot, Citroen) on your smartphone or tablet, directly from
+the VAN bus.</p>

 ## 📝 Table of Contents